jazenwong/wong-blog/_posts/essay/2022-04-28-product-features-narrative.markdown

 - It would be selective about which governments it allowed to use the software.
 - It would cooperate with Israel’s Defense Export Controls Agency, or DECA, to license every sale.

-These pillars were crucial in creating a narrative that aligned with the software they were selling.
-With these pillars, they were able to quickly find a buyer that trusted them.
-Without the narrative, NSO may never have been able to find product-market fit.
+These pillars created a narrative that aligned with the software they were selling.
+With this story, they were able to quickly find a buyer that could buy into trusting them.
+Without it, NSO may never have been able to find product-market fit.

 People often just think about the _thing_ they’re creating when it comes to product.
 But just as important is the narrative that accompanies it.
 Ultimately, product and narrative is the [founder’s job](https://kwokchain.com/2021/09/29/narrative-distillation-1/).
 Without having a complete product, it will be difficult to hire the right sales or marketing talent to grow the company.
 It’s why until you have product-market fit, when there’s a problem with growth, it’s difficult to diagnose if the issue is with the “product” or the salespeople and marketers.
 My bet is that, more often than not, it’s a problem with the “product”.
 You need a very special kind of salesperson or marketer to be able to help build narrative and drive product while selling it.